pip-services/pip-services-docs/content/en/node/messaging/queues/message_envelope.md

 > setMessageAsJson(value: any): void

-- **value**: any the value to convert to JSON and store in this message.
+- **value**: any -  the value to convert to JSON and store in this message.

 #### setMessageAsString
 Stores the given string.

 > setMessageAsString(value: string): void

-- **value**: string the string to set.
+- **value**: string - the string to set.
 Will be converted to a buffer, using UTF-8 encoding.

 #### setReference
 Sets a lock token reference for this MessageEnvelope.

 > setReference(value: any): void

-- **value**: any the lock token to reference.
+- **value**: any - the lock token to reference.

 #### toJSON
 Converts this MessageEnvelop to a JSON string.
 The message payload is passed as base64 string

 > toJSON(): any

-- **Returns** any A JSON encoded representation is this object.
+- **returns**: any - A JSON encoded representation is this object.

 #### toString
 Convert's this MessageEnvelope to a string, using the following format: